Talmage-Hilton/Stat-386-Blog/_posts/2026-04-01-conference-bingo.md

 ### Fitting Text into Cells

 This was the trickiest part.
-Bingo squares vary a lot in length — "Faith" fits easily in one line, but "Story about a random stranger from long ago" needs some help.
+Bingo squares vary a lot in length.
+For example, "Faith" fits easily in one line, but "Story about a random stranger from long ago" needs some help.
 I wrote a `fit_text()` function that tries different wrap widths and font sizes, picking the combination that fills the cell best without overflowing:

 {%- highlight r -%}
 fit_text <- function(label, max_width, max_height, min_size = 7, max_size = 12) {